okx/okexchain-docs/developer-services/gas-back/how-to-get-gas-back-on-okc.md

-# Get Gas Back on OKC
+# Get Gas Back on OKBC

 ## 1. Introduction
-The Gas Back feature allows contract deployers on OKC to proportionally distribute their contract's handling fees to other users.
-After the user deploys a contract on OKC and registers the contract, they can proceed to receive a handling fee distribution rate (Gas Back rate) according to the system, which will act as a handling fee for any user that calls this contract.
+The Gas Back feature allows contract deployers on OKBC to proportionally distribute their contract's handling fees to other users.
+After the user deploys a contract on OKBC and registers the contract, they can proceed to receive a handling fee distribution rate (Gas Back rate) according to the system, which will act as a handling fee for any user that calls this contract.
 Users can directly register this contract by sending an EVM transaction.

 ## 2. How to use